 - 7. As planned, defendant Tannenbaum and other owners of FSAM (many of whom were also executive officers and/or directors at the Company) cashed out for tens of millions of dollars in the FSAM IPO.
 The gross cash proceeds for the offering alone were approximately \$100 million, a single payout more than 160 times greater than defendant Tannenbaum's base salary from FSAM for all of 2014. - 8.
 Outside investors in FSC, meanwhile, were left holding the bag.
-On February 9, 2015, FSC reported its fiscal results for the guarter ended December 31, 2014 - the same guarter in which defendants conducted the FSAM IPO.
-FSC revealed that, around the time its executives were pocketing tens of millions of dollars by taking FSAM public, it had moved \$106 million worth of investments to non-accrual status with an additional \$17 million likely to be designated non-accrual in the subsequent quarter, which together constituted about 5% of the Company's entire debt investment portfolio on a cost basis.
-The Company also revealed that, even though the total assets of FSC's investment portfolio had continued to increase to nearly \$3 billion by quarter end (an increase of over 42% since the end of fiscal 2013), the net investment income received by the Company had actually decreased by 6% compared to the prior quarter.
+On February 9, 2015, defendants cause FSC to report its fiscal results for the quarter ended December 31, 2014 the same quarter in which defendants conducted the FSAM IPO.
+Defendants revealed that, around the time its executives were pocketing tens of millions of dollars by taking FSAM public, it had moved \$106 million worth of investments to non-accrual status with an additional \$17 million likely to be designated non-accrual in the subsequent quarter, which together constituted about 5% of the Company's entire debt investment portfolio on a cost basis.
+Defendants also revealed that, even though the total assets of FSC's investment portfolio had continued to increase to nearly \$3 billion by quarter end (an increase of over 42% since the end of fiscal 2013), the net investment income received by the Company had actually decreased by 6% compared to the prior quarter.
 Unrealized depreciation on the Company's investments for the quarter had ballooned to \$62 million (not including \$13.1 million reclassified as realized losses), while its quarterly net realized losses were \$17.6 million.
-Most astonishing of all, despite having announced a 10% dividend increase only four months before taking FSAM public, FSC declared that it would issue zero dividends for February 2015, while decreasing future dividend payments by more than 30% as part of a more "conservative" dividend policy. - Investors and analysts were stunned, with one analyst observing that "FSC Management has forfeited virtually all credibility."
-The price of FSC common stock plummeted
+Most astonishing of all, despite having announced a 10% dividend increase only four months before taking FSAM public, defendants caused FSC to declare that it would issue zero dividends for February 2015, while decreasing future dividend payments by more than 30% as part of a more "conservative" dividend policy.

-\$1.27 per share on February 9, 2015 to close at \$7.22 per share, a decline of nearly 15% on volume of 10.9 million shares.
-Analysts slashed price targets and several downgraded the stock following the announcement.

-10. On February 23, 2015, Fitch Ratings Inc. downgraded FSC to BB+ from BBB- on a negative outlook, citing "FSC's higher leverage levels, combined with increased portfolio risk, an inconsistent dividend policy, material portfolio growth in a very competitive underwriting environment, asset quality deterioration, and weaker operating performance."
-By August 7, 2015, the price of FSC common stock had fallen to \$6.11 per share at closing, 40% below the Class Period high of \$10.10 per share.
+- 9. Investors and analysts were stunned, with one analyst observing that "FSC Management has forfeited virtually all credibility."
+On this news, the price of FSC common stock plummeted \$1.27, or nearly 15%, per share on February 9, 2015 to close at \$7.22 per share.
+Following the announcement, analysts slashed price targets and several downgraded the stock. - 10.
+On February 23, 2015, Fitch Ratings Inc. downgraded FSC to BB+ from BBB- on a negative outlook, citing "FSC's higher leverage levels, combined with increased portfolio risk, an inconsistent dividend policy, material portfolio growth in a very competitive underwriting environment, asset quality deterioration, and weaker operating performance."
+By August 7, 2015, the price of FSC common stock had fallen to \$6.11 per share at closing - 40% below the Relevant Period high of \$10.10 per share.